SmithWillSuffice/ohanga-pai/content/blog/90_ancient_fiscal_fissures.md

 likely closely controlled the minting.
 No one could get a reap of rupee until the empire spent it.

 It is tragic: you have an MMT system but do not know it.
 How much historic tragedy are we talking about now?
 It is not just 20th century Neoliberalism causing collapse and crisis and unemployment.

 History records a "fiscal crisis".
 But it was not the lack of tax revenue that was the problem, that was a symptom.
-The problem was over-extending empire, and the need to protect trade route, because overwhelming for the real resources available.
+The problem was over-extending empire, and the need to protect trade routes, because of overwhelming demand for the real resources available.
+Requiring extra metal resources for the coins was a terrible mistake.
+Shoulda' used tally sticks Mr Ahkbar.

 When real supply is pressured, the revenues collapse.
 The tax revenue is the _ex poste_ accounting evidence of a strong productive economy, it is